noah-nuebling/mac-mouse-fix/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
 about: Suggest a new feature or other improvement.
-title: "[Shortly describe the feature or improvement you would like to see here]"
+title: "[Enter a brief and clear title that expresses the feature or improvement you would like to see]"
 labels: enhancement
 assignees: ''